Open NowNon-Profit

 - Eligible service types include long day care, family day care, in-home care, centre-based day care and outside school hours care services.

-- Each employee must be an Australian citizen, permanent resident, or hold a valid work visa (including student visa) allowing employment in the ECEC sector.
+- Eligible employees must be Australian citizens, permanent residents, or hold a valid work visa (including a student visa) allowing employment in the ECEC sector.

-- Each employee must be a contact worker, or a non-contact worker such as a director or educational leader who provides direct support, education, care, or supervision for children.
+- Eligible employees must be either contact workers or non-contact workers such as directors or educational leaders providing direct support, education, care or supervision for children.

-- Each employee must be full-time, part-time, or casual and have worked more than 40 hours in the preceding three months with the service.
+- Eligible employees must be full-time, part-time or casual employees who have worked more than 40 hours in the preceding three months with the service.

-- Ineligible applicants include stand-alone kindergarten or pre-school services not approved for and receiving CCS.
+- Stand-alone kindergarten or pre-school services not approved for and receiving CCS are not eligible.

-- Ineligible applicants include registered training organisations or other entities seeking to use the funding to provide courses.
+- Registered training organisations or other entities seeking to use the funding to provide courses are not eligible.

-- Ineligible applicants include entities already receiving state or territory funding for wage replacement or backfill for the same employee to complete the same training.
+- Entities already receiving state or territory funding for wage replacement or backfill for the same employee to complete the same training are not eligible.

 3